AI in cybersecurity works, but watch the hype

 Unfortunately, businesses are unprepared to fully prevent, detect, and respond to the growing number, and sophistication, of threats.

 Consider that ransomware attacks occur every 14 seconds, according to a Cyber Security Ventures Official Annual Cybercrime Report.
-Given the billions of daily attacks, businesses are turning to Artificial Intelligence (AI) and Machine Learning (ML) capabilities to help shore up a scarcity of cybersecurity experts.
+Given so many attacks, businesses are turning to Artificial Intelligence (AI) and Machine Learning (ML) capabilities to help shore up a scarcity of cybersecurity experts.

 Measure and reduce mean time to respond